opendocsg/opendoc-family-court-and-juvenile-court-judgments/2019_SGFC_61/report.md

 53     However, for the second and third parts of the Appellant’s application in MSS 112 of 2019, the new evidence that the Court considered to be relevant was that the Respondent and the 2 children had relocated back to India in compliance with the Court Order regarding SUM 744 of 2018 as revised under the Respondent’s application in SUM 151 of 2019.
 The Court accepted that the cost of living expenses in India are less than in Singapore.

 54     As to the amount of reduced maintenance that was to be payable by the Appellant, the Court took into account the Respondent’s list of estimated expenses in India as produced in Exhibit C7 on the fair and reasonable amount of maintenance to be assessed for the 2 children.
-In addition, the Court was of the view that it would not be appropriate to take into account the Appellant’s estimate of the Respondent’s potential earnings of 10,000 Rupees per month[\[note: 4\]](#Ftn_4) when there was no evidence to show that the Respondent had been able to obtain any employment on her return to India in December 2018.
+In addition, the Court was of the view that it would not be appropriate to take into account the Appellant’s estimate of the Respondent’s potential earnings of 10,000 Rupees per month[^4] when there was no evidence to show that the Respondent had been able to obtain any employment on her return to India in December 2018.

-55     In addition, the Court was of the view that Appellant’s submission that he was only capable of earning a monthly salary of 22,000 Rupees (approximately S$400 per month) in India[\[note: 5\]](#Ftn_5) was inconsistent with the Appellant’s capacity to earn more based on his qualifications.
-In this regard, the Court noted that the Appellant had been earning an approximate salary of S$11,000 per month in Singapore[\[note: 6\]](#Ftn_6) until he lost his job in May 2017.
+55     In addition, the Court was of the view that Appellant’s submission that he was only capable of earning a monthly salary of 22,000 Rupees (approximately S$400 per month) in India[^5] was inconsistent with the Appellant’s capacity to earn more based on his qualifications.
+In this regard, the Court noted that the Appellant had been earning an approximate salary of S$11,000 per month in Singapore[^6] until he lost his job in May 2017.

 56     Accordingly, the Court assessed that the Appellant should pay the further reduced monthly maintenance sum of $1,000 (being $400 for the Respondent and $600 ($300 each) for the 2 children) with effect from December 2018 to February 2019 with regard to the Respondent’s enforcement application in MSS 3777 of 2018.

 57     With regard to the 2 children’s school fees payable by the Appellant, the Court noted that the Appellant had challenged this payment on the basis that he was only supposed to pay to the school directly and not to the Respondent.
-Although the Court directed the Appellant’s attention to Clause 2 of the 25th August 2016 Court Order in VO 368/2016 on his liability to pay, which read: “_In addition, \[the Appellant\] shall solely bear only the children’s school fees and year end expenses with effect from September 2016_”, the Appellant insisted that the learned District Judge had only intended for him to pay the fees to the school directly[\[note: 7\]](#Ftn_7) and not to the Respondent.
+Although the Court directed the Appellant’s attention to Clause 2 of the 25th August 2016 Court Order in VO 368/2016 on his liability to pay, which read: “_In addition, \[the Appellant\] shall solely bear only the children’s school fees and year end expenses with effect from September 2016_”, the Appellant insisted that the learned District Judge had only intended for him to pay the fees to the school directly[^7] and not to the Respondent.

 58     After having assessed the veracity of the Respondent’s credibility in relation to her testimony and the documents which she had produced during the hearings, the Court was of the view that there was no merit in the Appellant’s submission for him to not reimburse the payment of the 2 children’s school fees to the Respondent.